Tenterden to Rye Walk

 Lunch

 The churchyard and orchards nearby would make suitable picnic spots; alternatively, you could stop earlier for a light lunch at Smallhythe Place.
-There are no other refreshment stops on or near the walk route until you reach Peasmarsh, much further on.
+There are no other refreshment places on or near the walk route until you reach Peasmarsh, much further on.

 Tea